nis65/multiroom/README.md

 Combine all your existing audio hardware to a multiroom audio system using [raspberry pis](https://en.wikipedia.org/wiki/Raspberry_Pi#Specifications) and [hifiberry HATs](https://www.hifiberry.com).
-If you miss something, buy only what you need.
+If you miss something, you need to buy it.
+If you buy only what you really need, you will have very good value for money.

 ## Architecture
 ### Opaque Box